 The tester should sign into a dummy I-Learn account and print out a faux schedule.
 If the user is unable to log-in to I-Learn then the schedule won't be printed.
 If the network to I-Learn is down then the error message will be displayed "Unable to connect to I-Learn."

-### 4.2.44 Badges
+4.2.44 Badges

 When the user needs to be notified of events, deadlines, group work or messages then badges should show up with the correct count of any of the above that have not been seen by the user.
 Additionally, when the user goes through the badges the count should decrease as the badges are seen.
 If they have all been seen then that badge should disappear.